fvlo/wikipedia-categories/README.md

 # Connecting cleaned data to metadata from Wikipedia based on keywords in trivia questions

-Enables automatic categorization of trivia questions (works reasonably well, much better than no category) and potential to use Wikipedia category info in search functionality.
+- Enables automatic categorization of trivia questions (works reasonably well, much better than no category) and potential to use Wikipedia category info in search functionality.
+- Repo also contains flow to create Triviadeck master data files and first static data file

 ### Comments
 See folders final-notebooks and source-data for workflow.